bfren/docker-freshrss/README.md

 | -------- | ----------------------------------- |
 | `/data`  | Persistent storage for config, etc. |

-See the [Nginx](https://github.com/bfren/docker-nginx) image for other configuration details.
+See the [Nginx](https://github.com/bfren/docker-nginx) and [Nginx + PHP](https://github.com/bfren/docker-nginx-php) images for other configuration details.

 ## Environment Variables